 In 2009 however, US patent law meant that within a few years 3D printers would become cheap enough for everybody to have one in their home if they wished.

-Part 3: 2009 – 2014: FDM & SLA patents expire, worldwide democratization of 3D printing
+2009 – 2014: FDM & SLA Patents Expire, Worldwide Democratization of 3D Printing

 FDM is the simplest 3D printing technology; it involves heating up a plastic filament until it melts, and then extrudes it out layer-by-layer.
 Since the technology could be replicated the most cheaply, business-minded hobbyists and small businesses watched on eagerly for the patent to fall into public domain so they could create their own versions.

-2009: The first affordable FDM 3D printers
+2009: The First Affordable FDM 3D Printers

 The first affordable FDM 3D printer kit was released in January 2009.
 It was called the BfB RapMan printer and although it was first, it wasn’t ugly or terrible.
 Future iterations were made, and perhaps it would have made a bigger impact if the fledgling company we mentioned earlier hadn’t appeared three months later.

 The first Makerbot DIY 3D printer kit released in April 2009.
 Makerbot were supporters of the open source community, and their first printer, called Cupcake CNC, could be built entirely from parts downloadable from Thingiverse.
 Demand exploded, and Makerbot had to ask their customers for help to create parts for their backlog of orders.
 Makerbot were becoming the early kings of affordable desktop 3D printers.